VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ## Environment variable setup

-It's never a good idea to store your app secrets in your source code because it be a serious security vulnerability.
+It's never a good idea to store your app secrets in your source code because it is a serious security vulnerability.
 So we are going to store our app secrets in environment variables.
 To make it easier on ourselves though, we are going to persist those environment variables in a file named `.env`.
 Then our `python-dotenv` package installed above will convert the file to